Get 50% off your first month when you sign up for six months with Drive Fuze. Offer code AUTUMN50

 • Various electric car affordability options include government grants, financing, salary sacrifice schemes, purchasing second-hand EVs, and electric car subscription services.

-• Monthly subscription options for affordable electric cars include models like the Renault Zoe, Hyundai Ioniq, and Fiat 500e from providers such as Onto and elmo, with all-inclusive packages and no deposit required.
+• Monthly subscription options for affordable electric cars include models like the Renault Zoe, Hyundai Ioniq, and Fiat 500e from providers with all-inclusive packages and no deposit required.

 • Subscriptions are available starting from just £449 per month.